Annual Report

 To advocate for children, CASA volunteers: 1) investigate the children’s lives; 2) identify the children’s needs; 3) speak up for the children’s best interests through written recommendations to judges; and 4) communicate with Guardians ad litem and others to promote the children’s well-being for the duration of each case.
 CASA’s recommendations address the children’s physical safety as well as their emotional, educational, health and other needs.

-Nonprofit research organization Independent Sector estimates the value of a volunteer hour in Virginia at $32.59.
-Based on this rate, Rappahannock Area CASA volunteers provided $146,655 worth of valuable service to our community in 2022-23.
+Nonprofit research organization Independent Sector estimates the value of a volunteer hour in Virginia at $33.38.
+Based on this rate, Rappahannock Area CASA volunteers provided $162,060 worth of valuable service to our community in 2023-24.

 VOLUNTEER & STAFF TRAINING

-In 2022-2023, Rappahannock Area CASA continued its volunteer recruitment and training efforts by:
+In 2023-2024, Rappahannock Area CASA continued its volunteer recruitment and training efforts by:

 BOARD OF DIRECTORS

-• President Barbara Miller-Richards, former Fredericksburg School Board member
+• President Barbara Miller-Richards, former Fredericksburg School Board member and parish secretary at St. George’s Episcopal Church

 • Vice President Teri Cortese-Fusaro, an attorney and former CASA volunteer

-• Secretary/Treasurer Marie Fredrick, healthcare consultant at Ramshorn, LLC and former CASA volunteer
+• Secretary/Treasurer Marie Fredrick, healthcare consultant at Ramshorn LLC and former CASA volunteer

 • Nancy Pcsolyar, a nurse and retired office manager at Mary Washington Neurology